MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-monitor.md

 With the **Monitor** section of the Center of Excellence (CoE) Power BI dashboard, you can query basic inventory (environments, apps, flows, makers, connectors, and audit logs) to monitor usage across your entire tenant and within each environment.
 These reports also support drill-downs and filtering, for example by maker department/country/city, connector usage, or premium feature usage.

-## Overview – Power Apps
+## Overview

-The **Overview – Power Apps** page provides you with a tenant-wide overview of resources:
+The **Overview – Power Apps, Power Automate and Chatbots** page provides you with a tenant-wide overview of resources:

 - Total number of environments (and environments created this month)